jstipe1/pandas-challenge-1/README.md

 	3) The third section is provided to verify that the performed equations yielded the desired outcomes.

- 4) The final section allows for summarizing the newly created colunms in a report friendly manaer and gives a short notes on insights derived from the data set.
+ 4) The final section allows for summarizing the newly created colunms in a report friendly manner and gives a short notes on insights derived from the data set.

 [tolist function](https://saturncloud.io/blog/how-to-get-a-list-from-a-pandas-dataframe-column/#:~:text=Best%20Practices-,Use%20the%20tolist()%20Method,of%20data%20into%20a%20list.